revolist/revogrid-docs/tests/e2e/docs/scenarios/pivot.md

 ### PIV-009 · P1 · Expanded workspace and responsive defaults

-Execution: Partially executed: Expand/Exit workspace and changed-state screenshot; responsive/dark and changes while expanded are source-derived.
+Execution: Partially automated and executed on 2026-09-10 at 1280×720 and 390×844.
+The focused docs E2E expanded the Profitability report, verified the explicit exit control and fixed workspace positioning, then exited and verified the normal Expand workspace control returned.
+A narrow reload verified Configure is the initial control and the grid is mounted.
+Dark and changes while expanded remain source-derived.

 1. Clean desktop run; click Expand workspace ⇒ report overlays workspace with fixed 8px inset and Exit expanded workspace control; axes, values and current preset remain unchanged.
 2. Toggle fields and switch preset while expanded ⇒ controls work; click Exit expanded workspace ⇒ normal docs layout returns with chosen report intact.